 But to our own surprise, each day we decided again to ride it out.
 All the way down to $0 if that’s what it meant.

-One day as we were huddled in the living room warming ourselves by the fire we made from the remnants of our kitchen chairs, I got a call from a recruiting company interested in placing me with a local financial company.
+One day as we were huddled on the back porch warming ourselves by the fire we made from the remnants of our kitchen chairs, I got a call from a recruiting company interested in placing me with a local financial firm.

 Finally, I got a phone call and they offered a 6-month contract position.
 No benefits, but money was definitely part of the equation.

 I stared into that fire watching our coffee table burn to ash for about 2.8 seconds before accepting the position.
 I didn’t want to seem needy.